hyperledger-archives/sawtooth-core/source/txn_family_tutorial.rst

 The ledger object being passed into this function is a type derived from journal.journal_core.Journal from `sawtooth-core <http://github.com/HyperLedger/sawtooth-core>`__ (such as PoetJournal or QuorumJournal).
-We register the standard transaction message handler specify the message type of XoTransactionMessage, which is derived from transaction_message.TransactionMessage.
+We register the standard transaction message handler to specify the message type of XoTransactionMessage, which is derived from transaction_message.TransactionMessage.